CREATe-centre/status-display/README.md

   * map.updateMap ();

 ####ClassChart.js
-* Have the definition of ChartClass, where all the processes related to google chart are stored.*
+*Have the definition of ChartClass, where all the processes related to google chart are stored.*
 This class is initialized by passing 2 tag ID of the display elements.
 * The first parameter is the tag ID of the html element in charge of hosting the map.
 * The second parameter is the tag ID of the html element in charge of hosting the information of the selected location.
-  - Ex:	var chart = new ChartMap( ‘chart-canvas’, ‘information’ )
+  - Ex:	var chart = new ChartMap( â€˜chart-canvasâ€™, â€˜informationâ€™ )

 The class will define and retrieve the necessary library for displaying the chart from Google.
 Load data to chart by calling **loadChartData ( _data_, _locationString_ )**
-Where *‘data’* is either a tweet object or an array of tweet objects. *‘locationString’* is the location String of either the *‘data’* object or the first element of *‘data’* array.
+Where *â€˜dataâ€™* is either a tweet object or an array of tweet objects. *â€˜locationStringâ€™* is the location String of either the *â€˜dataâ€™* object or the first element of *â€˜dataâ€™* array.
 The chart update will need to be called manually after finished loading.
 The function to draw chart is **drawChart()**.
-The class also has a function to clear all data: clearChartData() Normal usage of this class would be:
+The class also has a function to clear all data: clearChartData()

+**_Normal usage of this class would be:_**
 * **Initialization:**
-  * var chart = new ChartClass( ‘chart-canvas’, ‘information’ );
+  * var chart = new ChartClass( â€˜chart-canvasâ€™, â€˜informationâ€™ );
 * **Clear chart and add new data for display:**
   * chart.clearChartData ();
   * chart.loadChartData (object, locationString);
 * **Manual update:**
   * chart.drawChart ();